Explore Online Nursing Programs to Advance Your Education

-Continue your education and enhance your skills through a graduate nursing degree online.
-Our MSN and DNP degrees as well as our post-graduate certificates create opportunity for vocational growth and enjoyment.
+Continue your education and enhance your skills through an online graduate nursing degree online.
+Our online MSN and DNP degrees as well as our post-graduate certificates create opportunity for vocational growth and enjoyment.
 Experience the feeling of accomplishment as you become equipped to grow and serve at higher levels in the field of nursing.

 Develop expertise in a key area of nursing by choosing one of GCU's masters in nursing programs (MSN).
 Like the RN to BSN, the MSN online is accredited by Commission on Collegiate Nursing Education (CCNE) and aligned with American Association of Critical-Care Nurses (AACN) Essentials for Nursing Practice.
 These online nursing programs can help prepare you to compete for top leadership positions, such as Chief Nursing Officer or prepare you for advanced practice as a Nurse Practitioner.

 The MSN Fast Track Option simulates an RN to MSN program in duration.
 Complete two graduate-level courses from your chosen MSN emphasis as electives toward meeting the BSN requirements.
 Students completing this fast track option will graduate with an MSN.

 Loading Degree Programs